ballerina-platform/ballerina-distribution/examples/rabbitmq-consumer-with-client-acknowledgement/rabbitmq_consumer_with_client_acknowledgement.md

-# RabbitMQ Service - Consumer with Acknowledgement
+# RabbitMQ service - Consumer with acknowledgement

 The messages are consumed from an existing queue using the Ballerina RabbitMQ message listener.
 The received messages are acknowledged manually.